walles/git-commit-message-plus/README.md

 ### TODO

+- Mark commit message subject line in bold, it _is_ a heading after all.
+Maybe not-bold it after character 50?
+And even lowlight characters 73 and onwards?
+- Make an icon
+- The grammar contains the text `Changes to be committed`.
+Check what that does and make sure it works in Swedish as well.
 - Make sure diagnostics are applied to newly opened files, not just on file edits
-- Make an icon
 - Have unit tests that don't launch VSCode
-- Mark commit message subject line in bold, it _is_ a heading after all.
 - Move all tests under the same top subdirectory
 - `npm test` in CI
 - Validate code formatting in CI